qubitrenegade/denver-rink-schedule-viewer/docs/eslint-migration.md

-# ESLint Migration Plan
+# ESLint Migration Plan - COMPLETED

-As TSLint has been deprecated since 2019, this document outlines the recommended migration path to ESLint.
+This document outlines the migration from TSLint to ESLint that has now been completed.

-## Why Migrate?
+## Why We Migrated
 - TSLint is no longer maintained
 - ESLint has better TypeScript support via @typescript-eslint
 - Larger ecosystem of plugins and rules
 - Better performance

-## Migration Steps
+## Migration Steps Completed

-1. Install ESLint and TypeScript parser:
+1. ✅ Installed ESLint and TypeScript parser:
 ```bash
 bun add -d eslint @typescript-eslint/parser @typescript-eslint/eslint-plugin
 ```

-2. Create a basic `.eslintrc.js` configuration:
+2. ✅ Created a basic `.eslintrc.js` configuration:
 ```javascript
 module.exports = {
   root: true,